Human Development & Education

 How do schools shape the lives of African Americans?
 Who are the teachers that best educate African American students?
 How do African American parents shape learning?
 What are the characteristics of a "good" school for African Americans?
 In this course, students will address these questions and more.
 Drawing from the disciplines of psychology and education, students will examine historical and contemporary factors that shape school achievement for African Americans.
 Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Ethical Reasoning, The Individual in Community, Teamwork/Collaboration.

-Examines racial/ethnic differences in academic achievement in the U.S. by investigating societal, cultural and familial factors.
-Explores the roles of institutional racism, cultural beliefs and parental socialization practices.
-Scrutinizes inter-national achievement differences, and analyzes cutting edge solutions to close the achievement gap.
-4 cr.
+Explores roles that institutional racism, school funding, and socioeconomic factors play in contributing to inequality of educational opportunity.
+Interrogates the influence of cultural beliefs and educational socialization practices mitigating the negative impact of inequality.
+Examines cutting-edge solutions to equalize opportunities for all students.
 Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Social Inquiry I, Research and Information Literacy.

 SED HD 385: Psychological Trauma